 9. Grieve Properly

 The entire relationship, especially the breakup, can be emotionally and physically exhausting.
-You might be drained and feeling like losing a huge chunk of your life.
+You might be drained and feeling like you are losing a huge chunk of your life.
 Thus, it is essential to acknowledge your past and present feelings.
 Accept your decisions and embrace yourself.

 Grieve in whatever way that helps you cope with the situation.
 Take a break from your job, move to another city, or stay with friends or family.
 Recover at your own pace – the very fact that you got out of a narcissistic relationship is commendable.
 Acknowledge the good parts, but remind yourself that they no longer serve you.
 Surround yourself with people who cherish and love you for you.

 10. Rediscover Yourself